 When To Call a Professional

 Microwaves are not simple appliances.
 There are a lot of complex components and many of them can break with frequent usage.
 If your microwave is no longer under warranty and you can’t fix it on your own, it’s time to call a professional.

 In some cases, professionals can repair your microwave for a good price.
 On the other hand, microwaves can be replaced for a low cost (in some cases), so if your microwave is too far gone we recommend replacing it with a newer model.

 When your microwave breaks it puts you in a bad position.
 You’ll have to wait longer for otherwise quick meals to cook or order expensive takeout.
 The good news is that many microwaves can be fixed with a little time, knowledge, and patience.
 On the other hand, replacing your microwave or working with a professional is also a viable option.

 That said, we recommend diagnosing the reason your microwave is not heating on your own before reaching out to a professional.
 This can save you time and money and let you know if replacing the microwave is the better alternative.

-How Many Amps Does a Microwave Use?
+How Many Watts Does a Microwave Use?

 Wondering how many watts a microwave uses?
 You're in the right place.
 We break down average watt usage and ways to minimize consumption.